twiggyiggy/hidden-gym/README.md

 Geo Location:
 - find users location
-- Parks near me - orders the Parks list based on proximity
+- gyms near me - orders the gyms list based on proximity

 ### Users Interaction

-- allows users to join together and visit a park together
+- allows users to join together and visit a gym together

 ### Map Display / Map Search

-- map of each park's location and pins
+- map of each gym's location and pins

 - the ability to search a specific barrio